 The filing fee is refundable if, within one year of the date of filing the Notice of Intent to Circulate an Initiative Petition, the Director of Elections certifies that the petition qualifies for the ballot.
-(CAEC §§ 9202, 9256; MEC § 320 (a)) When an initiative measure qualifies for ballot, the proponent must submit a Request for Refund form to the Department.
+(CAEC § 9202, MEC § 320(a)) When an initiative measure qualifies for ballot, the proponent should submit a Request for Refund form to the Department.

 4. Obtain the City Attorney's Title & Summary.
-Within 15 days after the date the proponent files the proposed measure to the Department of Elections (if signatures are submitted in lieu of the filing fee, then the initiative is deemed filed upon the certification of the signatures), the City Attorney prepares a ballot title and summary of the proposed measure.
+Within 15 days after the date of filing the proposed measure with the Department of Elections (if signatures are submitted in lieu of the filing fee, then the initiative is deemed filed upon the certification of the signatures), the City Attorney must prepare a ballot title and summary of the proposed measure.
 The ballot title, which may differ from the title given by the proponent, must provide a true and impartial statement of the purpose of the proposed measure and may not exceed 500 words.
-(CAEC §§ 9203, 9256)
+(CAEC § 9203)

 If any elector disagrees with the City Attorney's title and summary, he/she may file a lawsuit for a writ of mandate.
 The court can make changes to the City Attorney's title and summary only if the proponent demonstrates by clear and convincing evidence that the City Attorney's title and summary is false, misleading, or inconsistent with the requirements of Section 9203.
-(CAEC §§ 9204, 9256)
+(CAEC § 9204)

 5. Publish the Notice of Intention to Circulate an Initiative Petition.
 Before circulating the initiative petition, the initiative proponent must publish, at least once in a newspaper of general circulation, the Notice of Intent to Circulate an Initiative Petition and the City Attorney's title and summary of the proposed measure.
-The text of the proposed measure is not required for publication (CAEC §§ 9205, 9256)
+The text of the proposed measure is not required for publication (CAEC §§ 9205, 9207)